Skip to content

 }

-List all connected data sources with their tables, row counts, and last sync time.
+List all configured connectors with their tables, row counts, and last sync time.

 None.